-Contact: Mrs Burns
+Contact: Mrs Burns Email: marae.burns@gatewaysschool.co.uk Examination Board: AQA Specification: 8702

-Email: marae.burns@gatewaysschool.co.uk

 The syllabus is designed to enable you to develop your ability to read, understand and respond to all types of literary texts.
-You will develop your ability to appreciate the various ways in which authors affect their audiences and readers and the means by which they achieve their effects.
+You will develop your ability to appreciate the various ways in which authors affect their audiences and readers and how they achieve their effects.
 You will be introduced specifically to the following six categories of literature:

-- Pre-twentieth century prose
+- Service Antieth Century prose

-- Twentieth century prose
+- S Twentieth century prose

-- ∠ Pre- twentieth century poetry
+- Solution Pre- twentieth century poetry

-- ∠ Twentieth century poetry
+- Twentieth century poetry

-- ∠ Pre- twentieth century drama
+- 🖉 Pre- twentieth century drama

-- Twentieth century drama.
+- 🗷 Twentieth century drama.